How to Migrate from WordPress To Ghost

 Paste the code you copied from Disqus right below that section and save.

 Upload your theme to get the new files in place.
-If you have Ghost running, stop and start it.
 Now when you navigate to a post, you will see a comment section like the following screen shot!

 Now we just need to migrate your existing comments over to Disqus.

 Migrate WordPress Comments To Disqus

 - On your WordPress Dashboard click on Plugins

 - Fill in your Disqus username and password that you just signed up with

 - Select Disqus site name and click Next